Different Types of AI Agents That Power the Modern Systems

 Accenture surveyed 2,100 C-level executives in 18 industries across 16 countries to understand levels of edge interest and adoption among companies.
 They found that 83% believe that edge computing will be essential to remaining competitive in the future.

-AI agents can be grouped on the basis of how independently they work and much level of human oversight is required.
+AI agents can be grouped on the basis of how independently they work and the level of human oversight is required.
 This implies how much control they have in decision-making and performing actions.

 These AI agents require human supervision and approval when it comes to critical decisions.
 Rather than replacing human decision-making, these agents assist in ensuring safety, accuracy, and compliance.